Spark Benefits

 Parent and Family Resources

-211 – A non-profit organization that provides referrals and helps families find & locate childcare options.
+211 – a non-profit organization that provides referrals and helps families find & locate childcare options.

-Oregon Department of Human Services provides information on how to access programs for children and families, such as food assistance, child care assistance, and assistance for children with disabilities.
+Oregon Department of Human Services – provides information on how to access programs for children and families, such as food assistance, child care assistance, and assistance for children with disabilities.

 Just in Time Parenting – A free newsletter provides information on typical child development (prenatal through 6 years) in an easy to read format.
 (English and Spanish)

-FACTOregon provides information and resources to empower families experiencing disabilities with children birth-young adult.
+FACTOregon -provides information and resources to empower families experiencing disabilities with children birth-young adult.

-Inclusive Partners is a statewide program that supports inclusive practices in child care settings.
+Inclusive Partners -is a statewide program that supports inclusive practices in child care settings.